rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 In python [notebook](./Advanced-Lane-Detection.ipynb) Cell #5 lines 168 - 257 has the code to find the lane-line pixels and its fit in a polynomial function (x = Ay^2+By+C form).
 This logic is encompassed in `locate_lanes()` function.
 Here is the summary of what it does.

 Input: binary warped image
-Output: linefit params for left and right lanes along with non-zeros pixels, identified co-ordinates for this image, and output image with blobs colored for the identified lane.
+Output: line fit params for left and right lanes along with non-zeros pixels, identified co-ordinates for this image, and output image with blobs colored for the identified lane.

 Logic:

-Take the histogram of bottom half of the binary image to find out where the peak signals occur (identify the lanes).
+Take the histogram of bottom half of the binary image to find out where the peak signals occur (area of the lane markings).
 Divide it into left half and right half to get the approximate positions of the lane positions.
 This is the starting point for the lane positions.
-To accuratley find the lanes, split the binary image into 9 slices (each slice 80 pixels) For each slice of images:
+To accuratley find the lane positions (as it is curved/not straight), split the binary image into 9 slices (each slice 80 pixels)
+For each slice of images:
 * Find the histogram to find the lane location and the active pixels with a bondary of +/-100 pixels from left/right lane center
 * Within this bounds find the pixels that are non-zero and add to the list, and recenter the location if there are more pixels are positive than the min_required (50)